Piano Concerto (Massenet)

 Jules Massenet's Piano Concerto is a 1902 work for piano solo and orchestra.
 It is scored for a typical-sized ensemble of the time.

-The concerto was performed in 1903 by Louis Diémer at the Conservatoire de Paris.
+The world premiere occurred on 1 February 1903 at the Paris Conservatoire.
+The sixty-year-old Louis Diémer, to whom the work was dedicated, was the soloist for the premiere.
 After the premiere, it quickly fell into obscurity and is seldom heard today.

+A typical performance of the work lasts around 30 minutes.